GiulioCentorame/snakemake_tutorial/README.md

 git clone https://github.com/GiulioCentorame/snakemake_tutorial.git
 ```

+### Run

+The step-by-step instructions for the tutorial are on the [GitHub wiki](https://github.com/GiulioCentorame/snakemake_tutorial/wiki).

-## Cleanup
+### Cleanup

-If you do not wish to keep using snakemake and/or something went wrong during the installation, you can clean your system up by following the [uninstall instruction for Mamba](https://github.com/conda-forge/miniforge#uninstallation) and remove the `snakemake_tutorial` folder.
+If you do not wish to keep using Snakemake and/or something went wrong during the installation, you can clean your system up by following the [uninstall instruction for Mamba](https://github.com/conda-forge/miniforge#uninstallation) and remove the `snakemake_tutorial` folder.

 ## Need help?